Enhanced Local Explainability and Trust Scores with Random Forest Proximities: Regression Use Case: Corporate Bond Price Discovery

 Here we consider several examples to show how GAP proximities can be used to explain the success or failure of an RF model on out-of-sample data points.

-Taking a random sample of 50 data points from the test set, we can plot the cumulative GAP weight/proximity as a function of the number of nearest neighbors (sorted in reverse order of weight/proximity) to check how many nearest neighbors are needed to generate a good approximation to the RF model's output.
-In Figure \ref{cumGapWeight}, we see that on average, only about 500 nearest neighbors out of the full training set of 7500 trades are needed to recover the original RF model prediction, with this number decreasing as one allows for increasingly coarse approximations.
+Taking a random sample of 50 data points from the test set, we can plot the cumulative GAP weight/proximity as a function of the number of nearest neighbors (sorted in descending order of weight/proximity) to check how many nearest neighbors are needed to generate a good approximation to the RF model's output.
+In Figure \ref{cumGapWeight}, we see that on average, only about 500 nearest neighbors out of the full training set of 7500 trades are needed to recover the original RF model prediction to close precision.